jimmygizmo/autopatterns/README.md

 This is almost like a System-Adminisrator (in the classic sense) plus Python-coder tool kit of all kinds of common solutions which can often be labeled automation of one kind or another.

-I want this project to be kind of free form and full of lots of little goods, well organized in the repository.
+I want this project to be kind of free form and full of lots of little goodies, well-organized in the repository.
 In this project, I will lean towards building solutions which work well, but with less documentation and comments than I usually put time into.
 At least at the early phase, I think it will be helpful to develop the project components and solutions rapidly and cover many areas, hence the sacrifice on docs initially.
-Automation development like this is very often done quickly and with less code and subject to change and evolve, so I will treat this project in a similar spirit.
+Automation development like this is very often done quickly and with less code and subject to rapid evolution, so I will treat this project in a similar spirit.

 I will be doing plenty of experimentation and more creative-types of developement in this repo and will evaluate and compare some libraries and stuff like that.
 I will make it clear which parts are well developed/stable and which are more experimental.